 - Sellers can save on realtor fees (without sacrificing service!) in a few ways.

-Getting ready to buy or sell a home and wondering how much you’ll pay in realtor fees?
-This guide contains everything you need to know, from who pays to what you’ll get for your money to smart ways to score discounts.
-We’ll even outline how realtor fees differ from state to state.
+If you’re getting ready to buy or sell a home, you might be wondering how much you’ll pay in realtor fees.
+This guide contains everything you need to know, including who pays, what you’ll get for your money, and smart ways to score discounts.
+We even outline how realtor fees differ from state to state.

 Traditionally, realtor fees cost around 6% of the final sale price of a home.
 If you sold a $350,000 home at a 6% commission, you’d spend around $21,000 on realtor fees.
 But in today’s housing market, it’s possible to pay lower rates while still receiving top-notch service from the best realtors in your area.

-If you’re looking to save on realtor fees, a company like Clever Real Estate is a great option.
+If you’re looking to save on real estate fees, a company like Clever Real Estate is a great option.
 Clever negotiates 1.5% listing fees with realtors at top brokerages like Keller Williams and RE/MAX.
-Youโll get guaranteed full service from a local agent โ at a fraction of the typical cost!
+You’ll get guaranteed full service from a local agent — at a fraction of the typical cost!
 Find top local agents and save big on realtor fees today!

 Realtor fees definition